an-anime-team/anime-games-launcher/runtime/docs/10_torrent_api.md

 Add torrent file, magnet link or info hash to the downloading queue and return added torrent's info hash string.

+Note that this function may block the thread until the torrent info enough to build info hash is retrieved from the network.
+It's recommended to use torrent files for instant additions.

 ```ts
 type AddTorrentOptions = {
     // Path to a folder where the torrent should be downloaded.
 If unset, the